-About Joe’s and Ali’s Content Creation Process
+About Joe’s and Ali’s content creation process

 The time-efficient workflow that Joe had established for repurposing Ali’s content.

 “My own content focuses on how to build an organic content marketing strategy that will generate new business and establish a personal brand that pulls in opportunities,” says Joe.
 “So, I am fascinated in finding ways to build processes and systems that enable seamless content marketing.”

 As Ali’s YouTube channel grew in popularity, he recognised that to successfully balance his time between being a doctor and a YouTuber, his content would have to be the gold standard.

 His primary challenge was cutting down the number of steps it took to get a piece of content social-media-ready.
-Whether it’s a podcast episode, social media caption, or a YouTube video, he needed a tool to help him get his content looking top-notch.
+Whether it’s podcast episodes, social media videos, or a YouTube description, he needed a tool to help him get his content looking top-notch.

-This workflow meant that Joe could create high-quality content frequently enough to help Ali expand his reach onto new platforms to find new audiences whilst still maintaining existing channels.
+This workflow meant that Joe could create high-quality content frequently enough to help Ali expand his reach onto new platforms to find new audiences, whilst still maintaining existing channels.

 The result–“Subly has literally given me back hours each week.”

 With the help of Subly, Joe found an easy and fast way to support Ali with his content.